The Irish Church, its Reform and the English Invasion

 Laudabiliter satis (1155/6), Pope Adrian IV’s letter to Henry II, gave legitimacy to English royal intervention in Ireland on the specious grounds that the Irish were Christians in name, pagan in fact.
 Henry came to Ireland in 1171, most Irish kings submitting to him without a blow, and, at the Council of Cashel (1171/2), the Irish episcopate granted the kingship of Ireland to him and his successors forever – a revolution in church and state.
 These momentous events are re-evaluated here, the author delivering a damning verdict on the motivations of popes, bishops and kings.

-Donnchadh Ó Corráin is emeritus professor of medieval history at University College Cork.
-He has published widely on early medieval Irish institutions, culture, law, literature, historical sources and the Viking wars.
+Donnchadh Ó Corráin was professor of medieval history at University College Cork.
+He published widely on early medieval Irish institutions, culture, law, literature, historical sources and the Viking wars.